mohdfaaiz1307/PRODIGY_ML_TASKS/README.md

 scikit-learn<br>
 tensorflow / keras<br>
 opencv-python<br>
-Install the required libraries using the following command:<br>
 <br>
 ### Dataset Information<br>
-Datasets used in these projects are either publicly available or synthetically created.
+Datasets used in these projects are publicly available.
 You may find links or data generation scripts inside each project folder.<br>

 ### Acknowledgements<br>
 Special thanks to Prodigy Infotech for the opportunity and guidance throughout the internship.<br>